 If the employer is so small or local to be covered by the FLSA, it still might be covered by the overtime law of the state in which it has a home base or is doing business.
 In cases of doubt, it is always a good idea to contact the labor department of the state where the employee works to get further information.

-"White collar" workers employees whom the law defines as "administrative, executive, or professional" are not eligible for overtime pay.
-To fit into one of these exempt categories, the employee must be paid on a salary basis and must spend most of his/her work time performing job duties that require the use of discretion and independent judgment.
+"White collar" workers that the law defines as "administrative, executive, or professional" are not eligible for overtime pay.
+To fit into one of these exempt categories, the employee must:

 An employee is paid on a salary basis if he/she earns at least $455 per week and receives the same base salary every week regardless of how many hours that he/she actually works and/or the quantity or quality of the work performed on behalf of the employer.

 There are a few circumstances in which an employer may pay a salaried worker less than a full salary for a week.
-Examples: employees who take a few days off and receive paid sick or vacation leave or take paid or unpaid time off under the Family and Medical Leave Act.
-However, it is the general rule that if an employer docks an employee's pay (e.g., for taking a personal day), then the employee is not paid on a salary basis and is entitled to overtime.
+Examples include employees who take a few days off and receive paid sick or vacation leave, or take paid or unpaid time off under the Family and Medical Leave Act.
+However, the general rule is that if an employer docks an employee's pay (e.g., for taking a personal day), then the employee is not paid on a salary basis and is entitled to overtime.

-Even if the employee earns $455 or more per week and his/her wages are not subject to "docking", the employee is not necessarily exempt from the overtime requirement.
-In order to be exempt, the employee must also be performing the type of work that (a) generally requires an advanced degree; (b) is managerial or supervisory in nature; or (3) requires the individual to make relatively high-level business decisions.
-Set forth below in layman’s terms are the basic requirements for the administrative, executive, and professional exemptions.
+Even if you earn $455 or more per week and your wages are not subject to "docking", you're not necessarily exempt from the overtime requirement.
+In order to be exempt, you must also be performing the type of work that (a) generally requires an advanced degree; (b) is managerial or supervisory in nature; or (c) requires the individual to make relatively high-level business decisions.
+Below are the basic requirements for the administrative, executive, and professional exemptions.

-Under the FLSA, an employee has is eligible for overtime pay if he/she has worked more than 40 hours in a week.
+Under the FLSA, you're eligible for overtime pay if you have worked more than 40 hours in a week.
 Some states calculate overtime differently, however.
 For example, California and a few other states have a daily overtime standard, which makes employees eligible for overtime once they have worked eight hours in a day, even if they don't work more than 40 hours in a week.

-If an employee has worked in excess of 40 hours in a work week, he/she is eligible to receive the overtime premium required by law for the extra hours worked.
-In order to determine the amount of the overtime premium, the employee must calculate first calculate his/her “regular rate" of pay.
-This rate includes all compensation the employee receives from his/her employment (e.g., wages, commissions, performance-based bonuses, shift differentials, etc. This calculation does not include compensation or items that the employee receives that are not intended as part of his/her compensation (e.g., expense reimbursements, a holiday bonus, etc.) or the value of employee perks, such as a parking space.
+If you've worked more than 40 hours in a work week, you're eligible to receive the legal overtime premium for the extra hours worked.
+In order to determine the amount of the overtime premium, you must calculate first calculate your "regular rate" of pay.
+This rate includes all compensation you receive for your employment (e.g., wages, commissions, performance-based bonuses, shift differentials, etc. It does not include compensation or items you receive that are not intended as part of your compensation (e.g., expense reimbursements, a holiday bonus, etc.) or the value of employee perks, such as a parking space.

-If eligible, the employee is entitled to a 50% premium for every overtime hour you work or to be paid time and a half – namely, 150% of his/her regular rate of pay.
+If eligible, you are entitled to a 50% premium for every overtime hour you work, or to be paid time and a half – namely, 150% of your regular rate of pay.